Young Black man wearing glasses and plaid shirt, reading book on library floor

-Whether it's fiction or the news, a science blog or a poetry review, doing extra reading in high school has some serious benefits.
-One student explains.
+Whether it's fiction, the news, or a science blog, extra reading in high school has some serious benefits.
+Take it from a fellow student who reads a lot!

+When we're young, we are told that reading is a good habit.
+Unfortunately later, many high school students are constantly lectured and nagged about reading, until it's as academic burden rather than a good hobby and source of personal growth.
 I developed the habit at the age of 12 when I began reading what interested me: I fell in love with historical fiction and, of course, read all the Harry Potter books.
-Now I also read BBC News, Reuters, and The New York Times, and I don’t think I can imagine my daily routine without that hour or so of light extra reading.
+Now, I also read BBC News, Reuters, and The New York Times, and I don’t think I can imagine my daily routine without that hour or so of light extra reading.

-Additionally, I would encourage you to focus on a specific area you enjoy in the subject so you will be more inclined to read more.
+Additionally, I would encourage you to focus on a specific area you enjoy in a subject so you'll feel more inclined to read.
 This will really help you expound on your arguments and consolidate resources to help you during revisions.
-Extra reading is especially beneficial in overcoming more challenging parts of a given academic subject area, as you fill in any gaps in your knowledge.
+Extra reading is especially beneficial in overcoming more challenging parts of a given academic subject area as it helps fill in any gaps in your knowledge.

 Improving your writing and communication skills